acousticrobot/tempo-cli/README.md

 # tempo

-A command Line interface for time tracking by project.
+A command line interface for time tracking by project.

 ## Methodology

 ### Track time by Project

 Tempo tracks time against projects.
 Projects can be nested, and tagged, and each time entry can have an additional description.
 Time reports are produced by day.

 Future enhancements will include reports by project and time totals by day or by project.

 ### Records

-All records are produced in yaml files, at the root user directory.
-These reports can be edited by hand, but keep in mind that any invalid time data could cause problems when it is read back into the app.
+All records are produced in YAML files, at the root user directory.
+These reports can be edited by hand, but keep in mind that any invalid data could cause problems when it is read back into the app.
+Make sure time formatting is valid and that they don't overlap, and that all ids are unique per page.

+Each day's time records are designed to work independently.
+When adding or updating time records, only the records for the days in question are loaded into the app.
+The most recent day's records will also always be read in, to assure no running records are created earlier than existing records.

 ### Features

+#### command line assistance

+run `tempo help` for a list of commands

+run `tempo [command] --help` for help on any command

+#### syntax

-All commands and command options can be abbreviated to the first lette
+All commands and command options can be abbreviated to the first letter:

 ##### example

     # these two commands are the same:
-    tempo project --list
+    $ tempo project --list
-    tempo p -l
+    $ tempo p -l

-run `tempo help` for a list of commands

-run `tempo [command] --help` for help on any command

 #### fuzzy matching

 Commands that manage the projects will use fuzzy matching for the project name.
 This means if you have a project called "put on my big boy pants" you will be able to checkout this project by running `tempo checkout pants`.
-If you have a situation where fuzzy matching causes errors because it matches with more than one project, you can always use the --exact flag, and only an exact match will work.
+If you have a situation where fuzzy matching causes errors because it matches with more than one project, you can always use the --exact flag, and pass in an exact match.

 #### Ids